bentlema/puppet-tutorial-pe/README.md

 ## Training Overview

-What will we do in this training tutorial?
+What will we do in this tutorial?

 * Deploy your own training environment using either Docker or Vagrant + VirtualBox
 * Install Puppet Enterprise (Monolithic Install), GitLab, and one additional training VM/Container